Olympus Duodenoscope Infection Lawsuit

 3. Manufacturing Defect

-Some claims allege that specific Olympus devices were defectively manufactured, deviating rom the company’s own design specifications in ways that made them more likely to harbor bacteria.
+Some claims allege that specific Olympus devices were defectively manufactured, deviating from the company’s own design specifications in ways that made them more likely to harbor bacteria.
 The FDA’s findings regarding the Aizu facility support allegations that manufacturing quality control was inadequate.

 Who Can File an Olympus Duodenoscope Lawsuit?